rimsey1/docs/pages/installing-templates-api/oauth-authentication.md

 ### Providing Client ID and Client Secret Values

 Typically, systems using OAuth allow you to create a single App which you can use with Cyclr to access all of your customer's accounts.
-Some systems however, require the use of separate Apps for each cutomer.
+Some systems however, require the use of separate Apps for each customer.
 The correct setup should be described in each Connector's Cyclr Connector Guide.

 For systems that allow a single App for all customers, you should set the Client ID and Client Secret values of that App in your Cyclr Console's Application Connector Library entry.